Abaskiron: Biography

 Abaskiron was reportedly a native of Aykilah (Zawiya), a town in the vicinity of Alexandria in Egypt.
 He was born to a wealthy family, the eldest of three brothers.
 His younger brothers were Menas and Iacobus (Jacob, James).
 He also had a son, Isaac.

 Abaskiron is first mentioned as a scribe.
 He might have been a scholastic (schoolman) and/or grammarian.
 John, the praefectus augustalis (Augustal Prefect, governor of Egypt) appointed Abaskiron, Menas, Iacobus and Isaac as overseers over areas of Egypt.
-They used their position to perform unauthorized attacks on the local representatives of the Blue faction of Chariot racing, going as far as sacking the towns of Bana and Bousir.
+They used their position to perform unauthorized attacks on the local representatives of the Blue faction, going as far as sacking the towns of Bana and Bousir.
 They set fire on the Thermae of Bousir.

 The local prefect of Bousir managed to escape to Constantinople, reporting the situation to Emperor Maurice (r.
 582–602).
 Maurice directed John to dismiss Abaskiron and his family from service.
 They reacted by openly rebelling against Maurice.
 They led armed followers in seizing the grain ships heading to Alexandria, resulting in a famine within the capital of Egypt.
 The population of Alexandria rose against John, blaming him for the famine.
 His life was reportedly rescued by loyal members of the Coptic Church.
 John was briefly replaced by Paul, but then was reinstated and tasked with ending the rebellion.

 The activities of the rebels extended throughout Egypt.
 They continued to seize grain ships and confiscate imperial revenues with Isaac managing to form a naval fleet and raid Cyprus.
 His ships patrolled the Egyptian coast and attacked all ships still in imperial service.
 Eulogius of Alexandria (term 581–607) was sent to negotiate with the insurgents, to no real effect.